BlueGreenMagick/image-style-editor/README.md

-# Image Attribute Modifier
+# Image Style Editor

-Addon for modifying image width and height.
+This is an addon for editing image width and height.

-# How to use
+## How to use

-Right click on an image in editor, and click on 'Image Attribute'
+Right click on an image in editor, click on 'Image Styles'.

+Accepted formats are: `300`, `240px`, `20em`, `60%`, `auto`, `inherit`, `initial`, `unset`, and empty.
+Plain numbers(eg. `300`) are automatically converted to `300px`.
+Trailing and leading spaces are removed.

+You can set either only the width or the height, leave the other blank, and the image should retain its aspect ratio.
+If it doesn't, try going into config, and change `empty_means` to `auto`.

-# Difference from Image-Resizer
+## Difference from ImageResizer

-### Pros

-* This add-on uses html img height and width attributes to resize images, so there is no loss of quality.
+* This add-on uses css height and width properties to resize images, so there is no loss of quality.
-* You can modify width and height individually
+* You can modify width and height individually for each image

-### Cons

 * Does not automatically resize images on paste.

-# Credits
+## Credits

-Thanks to searene, and glutanimate.
-Parts of their addons' (Image Resizer, Image Occlusion) code were reused in this addon.
+Credits to searene, developer of the addon [ImageResizer](https://github.com/searene/Anki-Addons/tree/master/ImageResizer)'.
+Some of the code for gui were reused in this addon.
+Also to glutanimate(Aristotelis P.) and others who made the addon [Image Occlusion Enhanced](https://github.com/glutanimate/image-occlusion-enhanced), which was how I figured this addon would be possible to make.